Bukit Timah Nature Reserve: Activities

 The Reserve is popular among athletes training for mountain-climbing.
 There are a number of hiking trails.
 The blue trail is rated as "easy" and is 0.7 km long, ending overlooking Hindhede Quarry.
 The red trail is also rated as "easy" and is 1.2 km long.
 The green trail is rated as "moderate to difficult" and is 1.9 km long.
 The yellow trail is rated as "difficult" and is 1.8 km long.
 The red, green and yellow trails all end at the hut at the summit of Bukit Timah hill.

+The park has been designated with the code 9V-0007 by the international Parks On The Air award program, and so is regularly 'activated' by Amateur Radio operators using portable equipment.

 Wildlife

 Flora

 Some of the common plants there are the rattan, figs, and macaranga.
 Two meninjau trees (Gnetum gnemon) stand near the visitor center.
 18 different species of dipterocarps live in the reserve, including the seraya (Shorea curtisii) and Dipterocarpus caudatus.
 Fan palms (Licuala ferruginea), leaf litter plants (Agrostistachys longifolia) thorny rattan and ferns are also common.
 Fern species include staghorn fern (Platycerium coronarium) and bird's nest fern (Asplenium nidus).
 Lichens and fungus, such as bracket fungus are also found.